 Test Cases of a Login Page (Test Scenarios Login Page):

-- Verify that cursor is focused on “Username” text box on the page load (login page)
+- Verify that cursor is focused on the “Username” text box on the page load (login page)

 - Verify that tab functionality is working properly or not

-- Verify that User is able to Login with Valid Credentials
+- Verify that the User is able to Login with Valid Credentials

-- Verify that User is not able to Login with invalid Username and invalid Password
+- Verify that the User is not able to Login with an invalid Username and invalid Password

-- Verify that User is not able to Login with Valid Username and invalid Password
+- Verify that the User is not able to Login with a Valid Username and invalid Password

-- Verify that User is not able to Login with invalid Username and Valid Password
+- Verify that the User is not able to log in with an invalid Username and Valid Password

-- Verify that User is not able to Login with blank Username or Password
+- Verify that the User is not able to log in with a blank Username or Password

-- Verify that User is not able to Login with inactive credentials
+- Verify that the User is not able to Login with inactive credentials

-- Verify that clicking on browser back button after successful login should not take User to log out mode
+- Verify that clicking on the browser back button after successful login should not take the User to log out mode

 - Verify that the timeout of the login session (Session Timeout)